-The Group has established a remuneration policy that is in accordance with the Group's overarching objectives, risk tolerance and long-term interests and promotes and incentivises good management and control of the Group's risk, counters excessive or undesired risk-taking, helps to avoid conflicts of interest and is in accordance with applicable law and regulations.
+The Group has established a remuneration policy that is in accordance with the Group's overarching objectives, risk tolerance and long-term interests.
+The policy also promotes and give incentives to good management and control of the Group's risk, counters excessive or undesired risk-taking, helps avoid conflicts of interest and is in accordance with applicable law and regulations.
 The Group's remuneration policy has special rules for senior employees, for other employees and elected officers with control tasks; see the requirements of Regulations of 1 December 2010 on remuneration schemes at financial institutions, investment firms and fund management companies.